UPDATE, MAY 17, 2022: City of Tucson voters approved Proposition 411.

 Traffic Signal Technology Upgrades ($30 million) – Upgrade Tucson’s traffic signal technology along major roadways to support safe, efficient travel across the City.
 Priority corridors will be identified based on engineering analyses and traffic safety data.

-If approved by voters, Proposition 411 extends the City of Tucson’s existing temporary half-cent sales tax for an additional 10 years.
+Proposition 411 extends the City of Tucson’s existing temporary half-cent sales tax for an additional 10 years.
 The estimated sales tax revenue over this 10-year period is projected to be $740 million with:

-- Approximately 80%, or $590 million, dedicated to the Neighborhood Street Improvement Plan.
+- Approximately 80%, or $590 million, is dedicated to the Neighborhood Street Improvement Plan.
 This plan will include roadway treatment types such as fog seal, mill and overlay, and reconstruction.

-- Approximately 20%, or $150 million, dedicated to Safe Street Projects.
+- Approximately 20%, or $150 million, is dedicated to Safe Street Projects.
 There are four major project categories: sidewalk and pedestrian accessibility improvements, bicycle network enhancements, systemwide safety improvements, and traffic signal technology upgrades.

 Citizens’ accountability and oversight groups will monitor projects and expenditures to ensure funds are spent as directed by voters.